-The Supreme Court rejected these arguments when made by the University of Missouri --Kansas City in the landmark case of Widmar v.
-Vincent.4 In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
-These are forms of speech and association protected by the First Amendment."5 In other words, religious student groups have a First Amendment right to meet on public university campuses for religious speech and association.
+In the landmark case of Widmar v.
+Vincent, the Supreme Court rejected these arguments by the University of Missouri - Kansas City.5 In an 8-1 ruling, the Court held that UMKC violated the religious student associations' speech and association rights by "discriminat[ing] against student groups and speakers based on their desire to use a generally open forum to engage in religious worship and discussion.
+These are forms of speech and association protected by the First Amendment."
+In other words, religious student groups have a First Amendment right to meet on public university campuses for religious speech and association.